Michigan returning to Sweet 16 after toppling Florida 64-49

 BIG PICTURE

-Michigan: John Beilein was worried about how the Wolverines would handle Florida’s defense.
-It turned out Michigan’s defense was the story of this game.
-Michigan’s only three losses since mid-February were to Michigan State.
+Michigan: Michigan’s only three losses since mid-February were to Michigan State.
 The Wolverines are 30-3 against everybody else this season.

 UP NEXT